javaTcoder/mern-ecommerce-CricketWeapon-Store-master/backend/Readme.md

 ## Introduction
 ---
-Welcome to Cricket Weapon, an e-commerce shopping app built using the MERN (MongoDB, Express, React, Node.js) stack and Material-UI (MUI) for the user interface.
+Welcome to Product Trust, an e-commerce shopping app built using the MERN (MongoDB, Express, React, Node.js) stack and Material-UI (MUI) for the user interface.
 This project provides both normal user and admin modes, offering a wide range of features to enhance the shopping experience.

 ## Demo